ericmuckley/data-buddy/README.md

-# Meet your new data buddy

-Utilities for interacting with uploaded data.
+# Meet your new data buddy: a tool for interacting with uploaded data

 ### [Try it out](https://ericmuckley.github.io/data-buddy)